 Before performing a silent installation, you must provide information specific to your installation in a response file.
 The installer will fail if you attempt an installation using a response file that is not configured correctly.
 Response files are text files that you can create or edit in a text editor.
-Response files like (server.rsp) are located in the /response directory of the Oracle SES product image.
+Response files (like server.rsp) are located in the /response directory of the Oracle SES 11.1.2.2 software distribution.
 Edit the response file according to your requirements for silent installation.

-To use a response file, you must first extract server.rsp to your system from the Oracle SES tar or zip archive that comprises the software distribution for this release.
+To use a response file, you must first extract server.rsp file to your system from the Oracle SES tar or zip archive that comprises the software distribution for this release.
 There may be two compressed archives and you may need to look in each to find the /response directory.
 For example:

 - 1. Open the tar or zip archive and find the /response directory. - 2.
 Extract the server.rsp file to your system hard drive. - 3.
-Edit server .rsp as described in "Editing the Response File" in the next section.
+Edit server.rsp as described in "Editing the Response File" in the next section.

-Note: Response files like server.rsp are located in the /response directory of the Oracle SES product image.
+Note: Response files like server.rsp are located in the /response directory of the Oracle SES 11.1.2.2 software distribution.